Pedro-vd20/access_lab_iot/README.md

 # Access Lab Measurement Stations

-Version 2.0.0 Now running Mongo!
-This version is currently unstable and in the process of testing all mongo interactions.
-Major code rewrites are under testing and thus this version is unstable.
+Version 2.0.1
+This version has been tested for all the new features and refactored code/modules.
+It is ready to deploy on the server

 ## Receiver